-In order to assess the estimates for fair value less costs of disposal as an indicator of impairment, management compiled broker valuation certificates for the vessels and newbuildings.
+To assess the estimates for fair value less costs of disposal as an indicator of impairment, management compiled broker valuation certificates for the vessels.
 We satisfied ourselves that the external brokers had both the objectivity and the competence to provide the estimate.
-In order to assess this, we corroborated that under the terms of the bank lending facilities, specific brokers are identified as being approved for use, for purposes of minimum value clause covenant reporting.
+To assess this, we corroborated that, under the terms of the bank lending facilities, specific brokers are identified as being approved for use, for purposes of minimum value clause covenant reporting.
 Management used brokers from this approved list.
 We interviewed selected brokers to understand how the estimates for fair value were compiled.
 We also satisfied ourselves that the brokers were provided with relevant facts in order to determine such an estimate, by testing key inputs such as build date, build location and certain key specifications back to the ships register.
-We concluded that management sufficiently understood the valuations from third party brokers, including having obtained an understanding of the methodology used in arriving at the valuations and performing sensitivity analysis and performing comparisons to other available market data where possible.
+We found that management sufficiently understood the valuations from third party brokers, including the methodology used in arriving at the valuations, performing sensitivity analysis, and performing comparisons to other available market data where possible.
+Management has also used the market intelligence obtained from the sale of two vessels post year end to confirm the valuations market data to corroborate the freight rates assessed by management.
+We challenged management on their assessment of market rates.
+We also corroborated management's assessment with external market reports where possible.
+We considered that freight rates used by management were within an appropriate range and changes did not lead to any indication of impairment.

 In order to assess each of the assumptions in the impairment indicator assessment, we interviewed management and challenged their assumptions.
-For certain key assumptions we specifically used current and historical external market data to corroborate the freight rates assessed by management.
-We challenged management on their assessment of current market rates.
-We also corroborated management's assessment with external market reports where possible.
-We considered that freight rates used by management were within an appropriate range and changes did not lead to any indication of impairment
+For certain key assumptions we specifically used current and historical external